acorn-io/runtime/docs/docs/30-installation/02-options.md

 ---

 ## Acorn image
 When you install acorn, it will launch several workloads in your cluster, including an api-server and controller.
 By default, these workloads will use the `ghcr.io/acorn-io/acorn` image.
 You can customize this image by setting the `--image` option.
-This is useful if you are installing acorn in an environment where you are required to pull images from an private registry.
+This is useful if you are installing acorn in an environment where you are required to pull images from a private registry.

 ## TLS via Let's Encrypt